frank-christiansen/koop-feedback/README.md

 # 💬 Feedback Tool

+> ⚠️ Take a look at the new v2 branch for the upcoming updates. (recode in React and Go)

 A simple but powerful tool for capturing user feedback within sessions.
 Ideal for workshops, meetings, events or digital platforms with multiple participants.

 ## ✨ Features